milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-by-product.md

 Minis are a set of experiences in Snapchat.
 Whether it’s planning a movie night, making a deck of flashcards, or coordinating which artists to see at a music festival, Minis can bring friends together for just about anything.
 You’ll be able to see your friends in a Mini while you’re in a Chat with them, and they will be able to see you too.
 You can invite them to use a Mini.
 You choose which Mini you want to open and use within Snapchat.

-Learn about Games
+Learn About Games

-Learn about Minis
+Learn About Minis

 Games and Minis Data and Privacy